Smith Island, Maryland: History and language

 The Island Belle, a former passenger ferry to the islands, was listed on the National Register of Historic Places in 1979.

-After the 2012 Hurricane Sandy, the Department of Housing and Community Development for the state of Maryland offered buyouts to landowners, most of whom refused the offer.
+After Hurricane Sandy in 2012, the Maryland Department of Housing and Community Development offered buyouts to landowners, most of whom refused the offer.

 Smith Island cake

-Smith Island traditions include a region-specific cuisine, its most famous dish being the Smith Island cake, somewhat resembling the Prinzregententorte, with 8 to 15 thin layers alternating with cooked chocolate frosting.
+Smith Island traditions include a region-specific cuisine, its most famous dish being the Smith Island cake, somewhat resembling the Prinzregententorte, with eight to fifteen thin layers alternating with cooked chocolate frosting.

 Beginning in the 1800s, Smith Islanders would send these cakes with the watermen on the autumn oyster harvest.
 The bakers began using fudge instead of buttercream frostings, as cakes frosted with fudge lasted much longer than cakes with other types of frosting.

 Scratch recipes typically involve evaporated milk, while recipes based on commercial cake mixes add condensed milk.

-The most common recipes yield yellow cake with chocolate frosting, but other flavors variation include coconut, fig, strawberry, lemon, and orange.
+The most common recipes yield yellow cake with chocolate frosting, but other flavor variations include coconut, fig, strawberry, lemon, and orange.
 Smith Island cake is baked for any occasion, a dessert that needs no holiday.

 Smith Island cake is also baked as the feature prize for a local fundraising tradition called a cake walk, which is a game played like musical chairs where donated cakes serve as the prize.
 Great attention is paid to the perfection of the pencil-thin layers that form the distinctive cake.
-Before each round, the prize Smith Island cake at stake is cut in half and shown to the players who pay to participate in the game.
-A poorly stacked Smith Island cake may not attract many players and as a result, not raise as much money as a more perfectly executed cake.
+Before each round, the prize Smith Island cake at stake is cut in half and shown to the players, who pay to participate in the game.
+A poorly stacked Smith Island cake may not attract many players and, as a result, not raise as much money as a more perfectly executed cake.

 Smith Island cake became the officially designated state dessert of Maryland on April 24, 2008.